webbjeremy-ops/echonet-modal-deployment/README.md

 Unlike traditional deployments that require expensive, always-on GPU servers ($400+/mo), this system runs on **Modal**, a serverless platform that provisions NVIDIA T4 GPUs only during active inference.
 This results in an idle cost of **$0.00/mo**, making clinical-grade AI accessible to residency programs and educational workshops.

+To ensure clinical-grade accuracy in feedback, the platform's quantification engine is powered by EchoNet-Dynamic, a spatiotemporal 3D convolutional neural network (3D-CNN) rigorously validated on over 10,000 echocardiograms for expert-level assessment of cardiac function.

 ### Key Features
 * **💡 Zero-Cost Idle:** Auto-scaling infrastructure ensures you only pay for the seconds the GPU is running.
 * **🛡️ Dual-Model Safety:** A Multimodal LLM (Gemini 2.5 Flash) acts as a "Triage Nurse," verifying the anatomical view (Apical 4-Chamber) before the CNN runs.